General Class Policies

 Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 You should submit your papers in such a way that no identifying information about you is included.

 Complaints about separate assignments should be discussed with the instructor.
 Complaints about the final grade should be discussed with the instructor in at least one conference soon after the next term begins.
-If the conference on the final grade does not resolve the problem, the complaint should then be taken to the department chair of Visual and Performing Arts.
+If the conference on the final grade does not resolve the problem, the complaint should then be taken to the department chair of Film, Communication, and Performing Arts.